 There's a reason you see pricing tables all over the web.
 Tables are perhaps the best method for showcasing a lot of information in a way that enables users to compare different elements quickly:

-In order for your pricing tables to have an impact on conversions, however, you'll need to keep an eye out for several key elements.
+For your pricing tables to have an impact on conversions, however, you'll want to include several key elements.
 A simple, bare table probably won't do the trick when it comes to getting you new members:

-In the next few sections, we'll go over what those key elements are.
-Plus, we'll talk about how you can implement them.
+In the next few sections, we'll go over what those key pricing table elements are, and we'll talk about how you can implement them.

 4 Key Tips for Creating Better Membership Pricing Tables